Project Management Reporting : A Short Guide

 3. Risk Reports

+The risks that have the potential to create the most problems should be highlighted in the risk reports.
 It is possible to create a risk report which involves all the risks within a project regardless of how important they are.

 4. Executive Reports

 Executive reports are prepared for board members and top management.
 Therefore, the detail level of these kinds of reports is different than the other reports.
 But the detail level of executive reports must be enough to improve organizational decision making.

 The project’s current status, important issues, high-level risks, income, and budget summary, key milestone status parts are often included in the executive reports briefly.

 Time tracking reports demonstrate how much time is spent to complete a task during the execution of the project.
 It helps the project team to determine how much team members spend on tasks.
 By analyzing the time tracking reports, project managers and team members can easily evaluate their performance and take action to complete tasks earlier.